-Segui-SIBEN is formed by many professionals from various countries in the region.
-The leadership and coordination is formed by:
+SEGUI-SIBEN is formed by many professionals from various countries in the region.
+The leadership and coordination is currently in construction.

 The V Siben Congress agreed at start-up a consensus with guidelines among the participating centers, setting as the first guideline to those premature newborn with extreme low birth weight.
 Firstly, it was agreed organization and working algorithm, the project was approved by the SIBEN Board and thereafter worked with the dissemination and organization in working groups one for each of the 4 subjects to agree, each one with 2 coordinators, a secretary and between 15 and 20 participants answered the questions made by the coordinators.
 We considered all those who participated actively in the preparation and practical guides as coauthors thereof.
 This guide was published in 2011 and has had great acceptance among stakeholders.
 If you are a Siben member you can download it today from this website.